robertlanchsweerdt/redbadge-final-project-client/README.md

 ## Version 2.0 Goal

-Version 2.0 has an unspecified complete date.
+Version 2.0 has an unspecified date for completion.

 - User can create, update or delete their own entry
 - Add CRUD for HOA Violations